PlasmaPy/PlasmaPy/docs/install.rst

 Installation with Conda
 =======================

-`plasmapy` can be installed into Python_ environments created by Conda_.
+Conda_ is a package management system and environment manager that is commonly used in the scientific Python_ ecosystem.
 Conda_ allows us to create and switch between Python_ environments that are isolated from each other and the system installation.
+Conda_ can also be used for packages written in languages other than Python_.

-After `installing Conda`_, `plasmapy` can be installed into an activated Conda_ environment by running:
+After `installing Conda`_ or miniconda_, `plasmapy` can be installed into an activated Conda_ environment by opening a terminal and running:

 .. code-block:: bash

-   conda install plasmapy
+   conda install -c conda-forge plasmapy

 To install `plasmapy` into another existing Conda_ environment, append :samp:`-n {env_name}` to the previous command, where :samp:`{env_name}`